andreaskaempf/adventofcode2023/README.md

   solution to AoC 2021, Day 15, to enforce constraints on direction and number of steps in the same direction.

+* **Day 21** (Go) Given a map of points and rocks, find the number of points // that can be reached in n steps, starting from a given point.
+Used Djikstra's algorithm to find the shortest path to every point, and then count the number of points that can be reached in n steps.
+For Part 2, assume a much larger number of steps, infeasible using brute force (*to do*).

 * **Day 24** (Go): Given a list of stones, each with a position and velocity, find the number stones whose trajectories will intersect.
 For Part 2, find the position and velocity of a new stone, whose trajectory will intersect